1979 24 Hours of Le Mans: Morning

 At 6am, as the soggy dawn tried to break through, the Kremer Porsche had got through the night with a sizeable lead over the Barbour car.
 The Porsche 936 was third ahead of three other 935s – of the Kremer, Haldi and Sekurit teams.
 Seventh was the BMW from the French ASA-Cachia Porsche.
 Ninth, having a very reliable run was the Lubrifilm Porsche 934 with a big lead in Group 4.
 The two Pozzi Ferraris were split by the stationery Ickx/Redman 936, then came the Belgian Ferrari and the recovering Rondeau of Ragnotti/Darniche in 14th.

 By 7am, the Wollek/Haywood car got back up to second but was then stopped by engine problems.
 Although it got going again, its race was done and it would retire two hours later after many more pitstops.
 This left the Kremer Porsche with a clear 13-lap lead over the Dick Barbour car.
-At 7.50am, the Leclère Ferrari (running 3rd in class behind its Pozzi teammate in 10th) collided with one of the ROC Chevrons breaking for Mulsanne corner.
+At 7.50am, the Leclère Ferrari (running 3rd in class behind its Pozzi teammate in 10th) collided with one of the ROC Chevrons braking for Mulsanne corner.
 The 2-litre was turfed over the barrier and the Ferrari was also too damaged to continue though neither driver was injured.
 Ninety minutes later, the other Pozzi car, running sixth overall, ruined its radiators and gearbox running over debris and going off-road to avoid a spinning car.
 After losing a cylinder in the third hour, the BMW had steadily made up places as others fell around them.
 After getting through the worst of the rain they were in seventh until halted for over an hour to repair the clutch, dropping them back to fourteenth.

 What could have been an easy cruise to the finish for the Kremer team was abruptly curtailed at 10.40am when Don Whittington came to a stop on the Hunaudières straight.
 The toothed fuel-pump drivebelt had come off.
 He carried a spare on-board but could not fit it.
 Surprising the pit-crew, he managed to fashion a repair with the spare alternator belt instead and crawl back to the pits.
 But that had all taken 80 minutes, then another 15 for the repairs.
 With the lead down to just four laps and a damaged car, they got back on the track soon after noon.